MMarsland/save-or-shave/README.md

 ## TODO

+- Refactor async puppeteer functions to parse data into sided data with amounts (Use "pseudo" parsing on arbitrary keyword for now (~ "keep" vs "b"))

 - Visulaiztion of Data, (Sideways thermo with Date?)
 (Calendar with fill?)
+(Start with bar with date, Build with SVGs?
+Sketch?
+Fill Background, css     positioning of text, etc...)

 - Parsing of data from set to side amounts
 - Username / URL passing to work for any Movember user
 - Decision on donation text Keywording